dgradecak/alfresco-mvc/README.md

 since Alfresco MVC 5.0.0
 ---
 - a new project structure is created
-- no alfresco modules are registered
+- no alfresco modules are registered when the jar/amp files are deployed
 - include samples
+- include a deployable alfresco project (alfresco-mvc-samples-bom/alfresco-5.2.e).
+You need to configure the database and alf_data
+- an AMP artifact can be build from the source code (mvn clean package).
+You will find it under alfresco-mvc-dist/target.
+However, it is better to include the dependencies in your build

 Personally I do not like webscripts because of the boilerplate code that comes with them (XML, FTL, Java/Javascript).
 Also I am not a big fan of javascript on the server side as in a medium sized application that becomes unmaintainable.
 That is why I wrote Alfresco @MVC.